 2. Current affairs- international, national and regional.

-3. General Science and it applications to the day to day life Contemporary developments in Science & Technology and Information Technology
+3. General Science and its applications to the day to day life Contemporary developments in Science & Technology and Information Technology

-4. Social- economic and political history of modern India with emphases on Indian national movement.
+4. The social-economic and political history of modern India with emphases on Indian national movement.

 5. Indian polity and governance: constitutional issues, public policy, reforms and e-governance initiatives.